Founder and Editor in Chief

 Stephanie Meade has had a passion for global issues, languages, international travel and writing ever since she can remember.
 After studying comparative politics at Columbia University as an undergraduate, she lived in Ecuador for over a year as an English teacher.
 Upon her return, she worked at the United Nations in New York before obtaining her Master’s in International Affairs from Columbia to further her interest in international development.
 For over five years after, she worked as an economic consultant in the water sector, helping to build water systems across the developing world.
 Her work brought her to work and sometimes live in a lot of interesting places including Armenia, Georgia, Yemen, Uganda, Germany and Brazil.
 After having children and a foray into the hedge fund industry, she decided to create InCultureParent.

-Stephanie speaks Spanish, French, Portuguese, some German, tiny bits of Armenian and Russian and is just starting on Arabic.
-She and her husband, who is from Morocco, are raising their two girls bilingual/bicultural in Arabic and English in the Bay Area.
-They started to introduce French and some Spanish as well.
-She can be reached at firstname.lastname@example.org.
+Stephanie speaks Spanish, French, Portuguese, some German, tiny bits of Armenian and Russian and is trying her best to master Arabic, but remains hopelessly beginner.
+She and her husband, who is from Morocco, are raising their two girls trilingual in Arabic, Spanish and English in the Bay Area.
+She can be reached at email@example.com.

 Meera Sriram has been reviewing and recommending diverse children’s literature for over five years now.
 She loves to pass on a title or an author to a friend (or a stranger, for that matter).
 Picture books particularly appeal to the inner child in her.
 She moved to the U.S at the turn of the millennium from India.
 After graduate studies and a brief stint as an electrical engineer, she decided to express herself in other creative ways, primarily through writing.
 She has co-authored two books for children, both published in India.
 Her writing interests include people and cultures, nature and life’s everyday moments.
 She also does story time for toddlers in her community.
 She lives in the San Francisco Bay Area with her husband and two kids.
 Curling up to read a good book with her little boy and girl is something she looks forward to everyday.
 She constantly fantasizes about a world with no boundaries over hot chai to help stay warm in foggy Northern California.